azhizhinov/Helix.lpp/README.md

 This is a [LibrePCB](https://librepcb.org) project!

-Helix Split Keyboard re-created with LibrePCB EDA.
+Helix Split Ortho Keyboard re-created with LibrePCB EDA.

 ## License